 In terms of direct financing, the cost of listing on an exchange or over-the-counter market is lower in Taiwan than in Hong Kong or China.
 The price-earnings ratio and price-to-book ratio of shares are reasonable and liquidity is good.
-As of the end of 2019, there were 75 foreign companies with a primary listing in Taiwan and 35 foreign companies with a primary OTC listing on the island.
+As of the end of February 2019 there were 73 foreign companies with a primary listing in Taiwan and 34 foreign companies with a primary OTC listing on the island.
 Opening of the Go Incubation Board for Startup and Acceleration Firms (GISA) and an exchange-based crowd funding program has further diversified Taiwan's fundraising channels.

 In terms of indirect financing, Taiwan's high savings rate is a source of abundant capital and its low interest rates reduce the cost of financing.
-Incentives offered to banks that provide loans to SMEs and key startup firms make bank financing services further available to businesses of all types and sizes.
+Incentives offered to banks that provide loans to SMEs and innovative industries further spread bank financing services to businesses of all types and sizes.